uglyrobot/imajinn-ai/readme.txt

 == Installation ==

 Once you install the plugin, simply insert the "Imajinn AI" Gutenberg block in any post or page editor, or visit the Media->Imajinn AI page.
 You will be prompted to create a free account or connect to your existing account right in the block, and then you can start generating images right away.

+Running an artificial intelligence neural network requires a lot of computing power.
+To make this possible, we run a cloud service to run the neural network.
+This means that you need to connect to our service before you can use the plugin.
+To connect to Imajinn AI, you need to have a user account.
+You can create one for free with just your valid email address and a password, or if you already have an account, you can log in with your Infinite Uploads/Imajinn AI email and password.

 == Frequently Asked Questions ==